wanadev/snappy-canvas/README.md

 The main differences between the standard context 2D and the snappy context 2D
 are:

-* the snappy context 2D **do not** draw anything when you call drawing
+* the snappy context 2D **does not** draw anything when you call a drawing
-  operation: it just stack the operations and draw everything when you call the `render()`.
+  operation: it just stacks the operations and draws everything when you call the `render()` method.
-* you can change the global scale and translation of the snappy context at any time and **everything will be automatically redraw** according to the new parameters (no need to repeat the operations yourself).
+* you can change the global scale and translation of the snappy context at any time and **everything will be automatically redrawn** according to the new parameters (no need to repeat the operations yourself).

-To access to the snappy context, just request it from a `SnappyCanvas`:
+To access the snappy context, just request it from a `SnappyCanvas`:

 ```javascript
 var canvas = new SnappyCanvas();